inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ### Step 3: Pitch and onboard

- Once you have your list of influencers to pitch, select a CRM tool that allows for mass email.
+ Once you have your list of influencers to pitch, select a CRM tool that allows for mass email or setup your DM workflow.
 I love Mailshake, but there are countless others.
 Make a pick and roll with it.

 Craft your pitch, contact, negotiate, and onboard your new influencers.
-It is at this stage that you want to share your brief from step 1 with them.
+It is at the onboarding stage that you share your brief from step 1 with them.

-I have written a 4000+ word guide on pitching and onboarding influencers, which you can read here.
+I have written a 4000+ word guide on pitching and onboarding influencers, which you can [read here](#).

 ### Step 4: Track your Campaigns

 You can track your campaigns manually or use a tool such as inBeat to track your campaigns (this feature is in beta, you can contact me at david@inbeat.co to gain access).

-If you track influencers by hand, make it part of your deal with your collaborators to receive a link to the post when it goes live.
+If you track influencers by hand, make it part of your deal with your collaborators to send you a link to the post when it goes live.
 It will make your job that much easier.

 You can hire a virtual assistant to update your campaign metrics two days after a post went live in Google Sheets:

 ![](/img/x2.jpg)

 You can also track the cost per engagement and sales for each influencer.
-To track sales, set up a unique promo code for each collaborator to share with their audience.
+To track sales, set up a unique promo code for each collaborator that they can share with their audience.

-### What’s Next?
+### What’s Next

-If you have reached this point, you went through the tedious work.
+If you have reached this point, you went did your share of heavy lifting.
 You can now think of how to use your content across your marketing mix.

 In the following section, **I will show you what we have learned from implementing IGC within a paid media strategy.**